owenBeresford/extra-panda/README.md

 - fewWords          ~ a 30em / 480px block

 Some pages have extra features eg [https://owenberesford.me.uk/resource/form-no-js-maquette], but this is rarer than adjustments.
-I am adding test pages to show the articles with with broad range of content, rather than the content when i made the feature.
+I am adding test pages to show the articles with with broad range of content, rather than just the content when I made the feature.
 When running locally the "debug-layout" test capacity is useful.

 </details>